Data sources for importing CSV files

 Overview

-The data source helps you easily filter or delete data imported from this CSV file.
+The data source helps you easily filter or delete imported data.
 Sitefinity Insight uses the data source value together with the UniqueId value to form the identity of the record that you are saving to Sitefinity Insight.
 As a result, you can:

 • Accumulate interactions and client metadata for a specific visitor, based on its Sitefinity Insight UniqueId, without uploading Email values or explicitly mapping instructions each time.